Codegeass03/HTML-CSS-JS-PROJECTS/README.md

 # HTML-CSS-JS-PROJECTS
-Projects to help with mastering HTML, CSS andJAVASCRIPT
+Projects to help with mastering HTML, CSS and JAVASCRIPT